It’s really easy to learn how to make a personalized name pillow.

-As you can imagine, it can be made with any manner of fabrics, colors and paint.
+As you can imagine, they can be made with any manner of fabrics, colors and paint.

 This one is made of white canvas material and the paint is Americana brand from Hobby Lobby in a dark grey.
 You can also get this type of paint at Walmart or many other craft stores like JoAnn Fabrics.